|

 Use of electronic devices in class

-All electronic devices such as computers, phones, Blackberries, iPods etc should be turned off during class time except if needed for emergency contacts.
-No electronic devices are permitted to be in use during exams, including but not limited to cell phones, Blackberries, iPods, calculators, and electronic dictionaries.
+All electronic devices such as computers, phones, and iPods should be turned off during class time.
+No electronic devices are permitted to be in use during exams, including but not limited to cell phones, iPods, earbuds, calculators, and electronic dictionaries.
 If you require special testing conditions, please contact Student Support Services.

 Course help will be available to you in various ways.
 Please feel free to come to my office during office hours to discuss course-related questions or problems.
 If you cannot make it in during regular office hours, please schedule an alternate time with me.
 Many questions can also be addressed via email, and I encourage you to use this approach.
 I will attempt to answer each message I receive within a day.